 Public liability insurance will protect your business if you cause an injury to a member of the public, or property belonging to another business or individual.

 You should consider taking out public liability insurance if members of the public visit you at your place of work, or if you perform work at places of work owned by third parties.

 Public liability insurance – what does it cover?

 A public liability insurance policy will protect your business from claims made by third parties for injuries to the person, or damage to property caused as a result of your business activities.

 A typical policy will pay for the cost of putting right any damage, or medical fees in the case of injuries.
 It will also cover the potentially crippling costs of legally representing your business, related expenses, and any damages your business is found to owe in relation to a claim.

 Public liability insurance does not cover claims made by any of your employees.
 To protect your business from this type of eventuality, read our guide to employers liability insurance for small businesses.
 You are legally required to have this cover in place if you employ anyone, and the penalties for failing to comply are severe.

 Examples of public liability insurance claims

-By way of illustration, here are some classic scenarios where public liability cover will protect your business:
+To help illustrate how public liability insurance works in practice, here are some classic scenarios where public liability cover will protect your business:

 1. A self-employed PC support worker visits a client site to mend some equipment.
 He accidentally spills coffee on the client’s main server and causes some permanent damage.